Because no one wants to eat at an ugly restaurant.

-Cartagena is known for its stunningly beautiful restaurants with incredible food at shockingly affordable prices.
-You can find delicious street food in colonial squares just as easily as you can find a 21-course tasting menu at one of Cartagena's many fine dining restaurants - there is something for everyone in Cartagena's restaurant scene.
-And regardless of which you choose, you won't have to sacrifice ambiance because, while pricing runs the gamut in the Cartagena food scene, aesthetics do not.
+You can find delicious street food in colonial squares just as easily as you can find a 21-course tasting menu at one of Cartagena’s many fine dining restaurants – there is something for everyone in Cartagena’s restaurant

 In this article we will explore some of the most beautiful restaurants in Cartagena for 2022 – and how much my tab was when I ate there.